sw24f/jump-start-with-git-Debang0000/learningGit.md

-# Git and GitHub learning resources
+# Git and GitHub learngni resources
 There are a lot of helpful Git and GitHub resources available.

 ## In this article